josephtperkins1995/homelabdetection/README.md

 # Cybersecurity Home Lab

 ## Objective and purpose
-Build a safe, isolated environment to practice cybersecurity skills particularly malware analysis and forensic investigation without risking harm to the host system or network.
+The purpose of this home lab project was to build a safe, isolated environment to practice core cybersecurity skills — specifically malware analysis, host-based forensics, and basic adversary simulation — without putting the host system or network at risk.

-Created a malware on kali linux (describe what basic malware it was and what it will do) and ran it on my windows vm.
-I then ran some command prompts on the infected windows vm machine from the Attacker machine (kali linux) and analzyed what my malware (Resume.pdf.exe) did on the Windows VM.
+Using Kali Linux as the attacker machine and a Windows 10 virtual machine as the target, I created a custom piece of basic malware and executed it in a controlled internal network setup.
+The goal was to analyze its behavior and observe its impact using system tools and a SIEM (Splunk).

 ## Skills Learned
 - Malware behavior analysis
 - Snapshot-based rollback and system restoration
 - Host-level forensics

-### Tools that were used
+### Tools & Technologies Used
+* VirtualBox – for managing virtual machines and internal networking
-- Kali Linux (Attacker Machine)
+- Kali Linux VM as attacker machine to craft and deploy malware
 - Splunk (SIEM)
 - Virtual Box (Hypervisor)
 - Windows VM (Test Machine)